 Every agency has its own Conflict of Interest Code.
 Appendix A of those codes, list designated positions that make or participate in making decisions that may have a financial impact on the individual or agency.
 Positions listed in Government Code Section 87200 (i.e. City Councilmembers, Planning Commissioners, Members of the Board of Supervisors, etc. also known as 87200 filers) are not required to be included, because these positions automatically file Form 700.

 Please note, these entities are only provided as a courtesy.
-Only the San Benito County – County Employees, and Clerk of the Board Entities are actually covered by the San Benito County Conflict of Interest Code.
+Only the San Benito County – County Employees, and Clerk of the Board (Boards & Commissions) Entities are actually covered by the San Benito County Conflict of Interest Code.
 For other Entities, the Conflict of Interest Codes are maintained by the respective agency (i.e. Water District, School District).

 Any individual filling a designated position (see above).

 Each designated employee must complete a Form 700.
 The form is for the previous calendar year.
 Each agency has its own specific Conflict of Interest Code, which specifies which schedules must be considered when filing.

 When Must Form 700 Be Filed?

 Whenever an individual assumes a position which is designated, the individual is required to file an Assuming Office Form 700 within 30 days of taking the position.

 Whenever an individual leaves a position which is designated, the individual is required to file a Leaving Office Form 700 within 30 days of leaving the position.